 Programme costs for the treatment of SAM were computed from actual financial reports obtained from the NSP for the period 2015 to 2019.
 Programme costs includes direct salaries, training costs, and other allocations of shared programme activities such as personnel not directly implementing the intervention, supervision, monitoring and evaluation, communication, advocacy and general programme management.
 From the NSP financial reports, the percentage of programme costs over the costs for drug and medical supplies was calculated for each of the nine districts.
-The average was used to estimate the total unit costs per average case for the treatment of SAM: US$ 73 (PKR 8,062) for SAM inpatient and US$ 139 (PKR 15,314) for SAM outpatient).
+The average was used to estimate the total unit costs per average case for the treatment of SAM: US$ 58 (PKR 8,712) for SAM inpatient and US$ 139 (PKR 20,825) for SAM outpatient.